gpzhu/enmRoute/README.md

 User inputs:

-Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions.
+Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.

 Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model.